gdha/www.it3.be/projects/index.md

 What kind of projects are we involved in?
 In short for customer who pay for it and open source projects.
 It is clear that on projects done for customers we cannot communicate much without their approval.

-On Open Source projects we give more details.
+On the following Open Source projects we can give more details.

 ## Relax-and-Recover (ReaR)